harrymkt/endless-battle/docsmd/shortcuts/index.md

 * **Tab**: Moves the control next.
 	* Combine with shift key will move to previous.
-	* Combine with control will move to the next tab control if there is available.
-		* Combine with shift will move to the previous tab control if there is available.
 * **Spacebar**: Toggles options.
 For example, check and uncheck the checkboxes.
 Press if it is a button.
 * **Enter**: Performs action on a control.
 Press if it is a button.
 * **Escape**: Breaks the form.